 You’re not a true Isanti resident until you’ve been to the annual Rodeo.
 Each summer the Isanti Fire District organizes this event for the entire community to enjoy.
 This year will be the 42nd Rodeo taking place July 6th - 8th.
 A dance with live music will be held after each rodeo performance.
 Many local businesses, such as our Isanti Branch, have tickets for sale as well as online.

 Filled with music, food trucks, a beer wagon and more, brings us another summer event - the City of Isanti Street Dances.
 This is only offered three times throughout the summer: June 23rd, July 14th, and August 11th.
 If you can’t make these dates though, spend some time at the local farmers market.
 Every Friday from May 25th until September 28th, Isanti offers local produce for purchase.
-For an entire list of current Isanti events, you can find it here.
+For an entire list of current Isanti events, you can find it on their website.

 While I only had one day to explore Isanti, I was very charmed by the quiet community and unique personality it entailed.
 All of us at Flagship Bank feel honored to have a home branch in this wonderful and historic township.